cclayton95/Final-Project/README.md

 	This button will save the entered information, and print all chart information Exit ClaytonEMR:
 	This button will immediately exit the EMR.
+Create Note
+	This button will open a second window which is a text box, allowing for creating patient notes within chart